 The foods list provided above should be apart of your osteoporosis diet plan.
-You can use this list as a guide to create some wonderful meal plans dedicated to not only building bones but your overall health.
+You can use this list as a guide to creating some wonderful meal plans dedicated to not only building bones but your overall health.

-An example of a bone building meal day, might be:
+An example of a bone-building meal day might be:

 - Breakfast: Chia pudding made with almond milk and topped with strawberries and blueberries.
 Chia seeds are a great source of plant-based omega-3 fatty acids (ALA).
 Soak them in a 1:3 ratio of almond milk (or milk) overnight to add calcium to this dish and top with fresh sliced strawberries and blueberries for an antioxidant punch.
 Talk about a satisfying breakfast!

 - Lunch: Sweet potatoes stuffed with a black bean, corn and kale salad.
-This veggie packed meal won’t lack protein (beans) or magnesium and is a yummy change to the ‘boring’ lunch salad.
+This veggie-packed meal won’t lack protein (beans) or magnesium and is a yummy change to the ‘boring’ lunch salad.

 - Dinner: Salmon with a sun-dried tomato topping and steamed brussels sprouts.
-Wild sockeye salmon is packed with omega-3 fatty acids and vitamin D. By adding sun dried tomatoes and brussels sprouts you’re also getting important magnesium and vitamin K.
+Wild sockeye salmon is packed with omega-3 fatty acids and vitamin D. By adding sun-dried tomatoes and brussels sprouts you’re also getting important magnesium and vitamin K.

 - Snack: A handful of dried plums will give you lots of energy as well as satisfying your potassium needs.
 Studies have shown that dried plums may shield you from osteoporosis.

-This of course is just a one-day example of what your bone health diet may look like.
+This, of course, is just a one-day example of what your bone health diet may look like.
 Have any bone building food recipes you’d like to share?
 Comment below!
 Or if you’d like to download the AlgaeCal Ebook: Recipes for Stronger Bones, which boasts 30 calcium and magnesium packed recipes, fill out the form below!

 The most common is calcium.
 However, your bones are made up of much more than just calcium.
 Vitamin D3, vitamin K2, magnesium, and boron are all vital.
 But did you know that trace minerals are important for bone health, too?
 For more, go here.